Healthy Homes Assessment Ascot Park

 What We Do

-As building inspectors we handle all components that come with specialist house examinations.
-We are here to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we are experts in all elements associated with specialist home Inspections.
+We’re there to ensure you make the best choice when it comes to buying your next home.

-We consider your investment to be a serious one We conduct detailed examinations to make sure you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the fun parts of owning or purchasing an house.
+We take your investment seriously, and undertake detailed checks to ensure you don’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the fun parts of buying or owning a house.

-We are specialised in a range of solutions to make sure that you are fully informed about the condition of any property you may be contemplating buying or selling and also other solutions.
+We offer a wide range of services to ensure you are fully informed about the condition of any property you might be contemplating buying or selling and also other solutions.

-With our systemised approach to your property inspection and the most up-to-date software technology with digital photos embedded into your report, you are able to actually see any problems that might be discovered.
-Thanks to our comprehensive report, it is no wonder that we receive so many clients who recommend our service to family and friends.
+With our systematic method of conducting your home inspection as well as the latest technology in software that incorporates digital images into your report, you are able to actually see any issues that may be discovered.
+With our detailed reporting it is no wonder that we get so many clients recommending our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports